Danielgb23/superconducting_qubit_3/README.md

 # Third research internship at LFDQ (quantum devices physics laboratory) UNICAMP
 On this internship I measured  physical transmon superconducting qubits devices to caracterize their decoherence through finding estimates to their T<sub>1</sub> and T<sub>2</sub>.
 I also simulated the procedures of measurement to deepen my understanding of them and pinpoint effects of faults of the system like noise on the results of the caracterization.

+The TIIQx folders have the data and the notebooks used for the measurment (Measurement_pulsado.ipynb and Measurement_vna.ipynb) of each qubit sample I characterized on this internship as well as the notebook to generate the graphs for my report using this data (Qx Load_files.ipynb).

+The notebooks for the simulations are [measurement procedure with collapse operators](https://github.com/Danielgb23/superconducting_qubit_3/blob/main/Daniel-simulation-qubit.ipynb) where I simulate the process of caracterizing the qubit's relaxation and dephasing gaining insights on it and [noisy drive decoherence effects](https://github.com/Danielgb23/superconducting_qubit_3/blob/main/Daniel_simulation_qubit_drive_noise.ipynb) where I pinpoint the effects of a noisy drive on the qubit.